AmirhosseinOlyaei/logseq/pages/Project - f23c1-google-converter.md

 - **f23c1-google-converter**
+- An app that converts from Fahrenheit to Degree Celsius like Google's mini-app
 - Algorithms:
 	- Design a set of instructions to solve a problem
 		- >1.
 Get data from the user